kevingrewal/ThoughtSaverCodingChallenge2023/README.md

 - The app can, but doesn’t need to look exactly like the wireframe images above
 - Use any framework (React, Vue, Svelte etc) you like, or no framework if you prefer
 - TypeScript is preferable if you know it, but Javascript is OK if you don’t
-- We’re more interested in coding style, structure, and thought patterns than having all the features above.
-Get as far as you can in about 45 minutes, focusing on clean code over feature completeness.
-The challenge is not timed, but out of respect for your time we recommend spending ~10 minutes reading these instructions and setting up, and 35 minutes coding, before moving on to the plain text questions.
+- We’re more interested in coding style, structure, and thought patterns than having all the features above - you don't necessary need to finish everything.
+Get as far as you can in the recommended times, focusing on clean code over feature completeness.
+The challenge is not timed, but out of respect for your time we recommend the times above.
 - flashcards.ts and flashcards.js in this repository contain some flashcard fronts/backs you can use.
+Both files are the same, use whichever you like.
+- You don't need to set up a database or any backend.
 - Please fork this repository _privately_, and share the repository with the github users willfind and dgmp88

   - Create a new repository using the [Github Import feature](https://github.com/new/import)